-Failure to submit a letter to COSP in time to permit COSP to review and approve the return to the SKMC curriculum within two calendar years from the start of the leave of absence may result in an administrative withdrawal.
+Failure to submit a request to return to COSP in time to permit COSP to review and approve the return to the SKMC curriculum within two calendar years from the start of the leave of absence may result in either an administrative withdrawal or an administrative dismissal by COSP, depending on academic standing.
 Also, see Policy on Maximum Time Frame in the Medical Curriculum.
-For MD-PhD students returning to the SKMC curriculum, please see below.
+For MD-PhD students, MD-MPH students, or MD-MBA students returning to the SKMC curriculum, please see below.